|Application And Exam Registration

 ABO clinical exam.
 The Initial Certification Examination is permitted within 24

 months of graduation from an orthodontic program.
 If more than 24 months have passed

-successful passage of the clinical exam.
+successful completion of the clinical exam.
 See Exam

 Dates and Fees for dates and deadlines.

-By the end of the time-limited certificate a Diplomate of the ABO must have taken
+By the end of the time-limited certificate, a Diplomate must have taken

 Register for Clinical Examination

 4. Annual Fee

 The Council on Dental Education of the American Dental Association requires all

 recognized specialty certification boards to remain economically independent.
 Assessment